core-wg/multipart-ct/draft-ietf-core-multipart-ct.md

 {:#mct-cddl title="CDDL for application/multipart-core"}

-This format is intended as a strict specification: An implementation SHOULD stop processing the representation if there is a CBOR well-formedness error, a deviation from the structure defined above, or any residual data left after processing the CBOR data item.
+This format is intended as a strict specification: An implementation MUST stop processing the representation if there is a CBOR well-formedness error, a deviation from the structure defined above, or any residual data left after processing the CBOR data item.
+(This generally means the representation is not processed at all except if some streaming processing has already happened.)

 # Usage Examples